TriplyDB/Documentation/docs/generics/sparql-pagination.md

    run()
    ```

 2. Get the results of a query by setting a `results` variable.
-More specifically, for construct queries you use the `statments()` call:
+More specifically, for construct queries you use the `statements()` call:

    ```ts
    const query = await account.getQuery('name-of-some-query')